palacelatam/ccm2.0/gcp-organization.md

 * **Operational Excellence:** Leveraging Infrastructure as Code (IaC) for all foundational components to ensure reliability, prevent configuration drift, and enable automated, auditable changes.
 * **Compliance Readiness:** Establishing a framework with centralized logging, organization-wide security policies, and customer-managed encryption keys to simplify the process of meeting financial industry compliance standards.

+Please bear in mind that this was built using the best of our knowledge at the time.
+However, there may have been some amendments since then that have not been fully documented here.

 ---

 ## 2.0 SaaS Tenancy Model Strategy

-A core strategic decision made during the planning phase was the approach to client tenancy, a critical consideration for any SaaS business targeting the banking sector.
-The foundation has been architected to support a flexible, tiered offering that can accommodate the needs of different types of financial institutions.

-### 2.1 The Pool Model (Standard Tier)

-This is the primary, more scalable offering.
 * **Architecture:** A single, robust multi-tenant application is hosted within the production Shared VPC.
 This application serves many different clients from a shared infrastructure base.
 * **Data Isolation:** Data segregation is enforced at the application and database layers.
 This is achieved through strict code logic and database design (e.g., ensuring every database query is scoped to the authenticated client's `tenant_id`, or using separate schemas per client within a shared database).
-* **Target Clients:** This model is suitable for smaller banks, credit unions, and FinTechs who require a secure, enterprise-grade solution but may not have the budget or requirement for fully dedicated infrastructure.
 * **Prerequisites for Sale:** To successfully offer this model to financial clients, it is understood that rigorous proof of security is required.
-This includes obtaining third-party security certifications and audits, such as **SOC 2 Type 2** and **ISO 27001**, which validate the effectiveness of the application-level isolation controls.
+This includes obtaining third-party security certifications and audits, specifically **ISO 27001**, which validates the effectiveness of the application-level isolation controls.

-### 2.2 The Silo Model (Enterprise Tier)

-This is the premium offering, designed for large, risk-averse financial institutions.
-* **Architecture:** For each client in this tier, a completely separate and dedicated instance of the application and its underlying infrastructure is deployed.
-This includes a dedicated VPC, separate service projects, and a dedicated database instance.
-* **Data Isolation:** This model provides the maximum possible level of isolation at the network level.
-A client's data never resides on the same network or database server as another client's.
-* **Target Clients:** This model is designed for large, established banks that have stringent regulatory requirements and corporate policies demanding complete infrastructure isolation.
-* **Deployment Strategy:** The use of Terraform is critical for this model's viability.
-The foundational code allows for the automated, repeatable, and error-free deployment of a new, dedicated "silo" for each enterprise client, making this a manageable and scalable premium offering.

 ---